cabalmail/cabal-infra/docs/user_manual.md

 By tapping or clicking the checkboxes to the left of each message, you can select them for bulk operations.
 The buttons along the top of the message list will perform the following operations on the checked messages:

-🗑️: Delete message (can't be undone).
+🗑️: Delete messages (can't be undone).

-📨: Move message to another folder.
+📨: Move messages to another folder.

-🙈: Mark message as unread.
+🙈: Mark messages as unread.

-🐵: Mark message as read.
+🐵: Mark messages as read.

-📭: Remove flag from message.
+📭: Remove flag from messages.

-📫: Add flag to message.
+📫: Add flag to messages.

 #### Reading a Message